 The United States of America hereby assumes and agrees to fulfill all present and future obligations of the prime contractor with respect to the payment of 100 percent of the premiums under said policies.

-This agreement, upon acceptance by the prime contractor, the United States of America, and the Company shall be effective from assumption of additional premium obligation.
+This agreement, upon acceptance by the prime contractor, the United States of America, and the Company shall be effective from

+Accepted

-Accepted (Date)
+(Date)

 Insurance Company) (Name of

 By Official Signing) (Title of

-Accepted(Date)
+Accepted (Date)

 United States of America

 By(Authorized Representative)

-Accepted(Date)
+Accepted (Date)

 Contractor) (Prime

-By (Authorized Representative)
+Contractor) By (A the inclusion of December 2014)

-In the event the Government has less than a 100 percent interest in premium funds or dividends, modify the assignment to reflect the percentage of interest and extent of the Government's
+In the event the Government has less than a 100 percent interest in premium funds or dividends, modify the assignment to reflect the percentage of interest and extent of the Government's assumption of additional premium obligation.
+(Authorized Representative)